Gale of January 1976: United Kingdom

 Across the United Kingdom 1 million cubic metres of timber were destroyed, the Royal Netherlands Meteorological Institute estimated that half of England's forests were flattened.
 100 000 m2 of glass (about 0.5% of the national total) were demolished, mainly in the West Midlands, East Anglia and the Lea Valley.
 There was, additionally, less severe damage to glass in these and other areas.
 Most of the glass demolished was old, but the cost of replacing 100 000 m2 with new glass was estimated at being up to £1 million.
 Some 400 000 m2 of plastic structures, about one-third of the national area were also damaged.

-In Cleethorpes a new nine hundred metre long sea wall was built along the railway (costing 1 million pounds).
+In Cleethorpes a new nine hundred metre long sea wall was built along the railway (costing £1 Million).
 Construction began in the summer of 1977.
 During the construction period the area was hit by the higher locally 1978 North Sea storm surge which flooded 1000 properties, leading to the acceleration of the building for completion in October 1978.
 A scheme costing £215,000 was enacted to strengthen the sea defences at Mablethorpe which included installing timber doors across the pullovers which could be closed in winter.
 The promenade at Sutton-on-Sea was regraded, with an additional spraywall built, works were also carried out to increase the height of sea wall where it was overtopped.
 Further along the coast in Skegness, dune defences were devastated just north of Skegness Pier, here a new concrete wall was constructed, with marram grass planted to encourage dune reformation at a cost of £200,000, which withstood the 1978 surge.
 In Norfolk this storm and the 1978 surge led to the construction of a £1.5 million sea wall built between Happisburgh and Winterton Ness.

 Peak wind speeds of over 90 mph were recorded at Jodrell Bank Observatory, which severely tested the structure of the Lovell Telescope.
 Following the storm two diagonal bracing struts were added to give the telescope greater rigidity when parked in the zenith to ride out storms.

 Major insurance companies estimated in the direct aftermath of the storm that damages in the United Kingdom might exceed $100 million and possibly reach $200 million ($ inflation adjusted to 2014).
 The average insurance payout from the storm was £150 (£ inflation adjusted to 2014) and totalled over 1.5 million claims.
 The average insurance claim for this storm was 6 times lower than storm of 1987, primarily as it affected areas of lower property values and density than that storm.

 Insurance shares fell sharply on the London Stock exchange immediately in the wake of the storm.